Connerjm/Responsive-Portfolio/README.md

 The bonus objective is as follows.

+- [x] Using Bootstrap, make a sticky footer.
-- [x] [ ] Using Bootstrap, make a sticky footer and use sub-rows and sub-columns on your portfolio site.
+- [ ] Using Bootstrap, use sub-rows and sub-columns on your portfolio site.

 ## Technologies